Briefly Graeme Simsion is:

 Led a packed hall of chartered accountants in community singing – with feeling.
 (The duck story had set expectations).

-Walked the Chemin de St Jacques / Camino de Santiago / Way of St James 2,000 km from Tramayes, France to Santiago with my wife.
+Walked the Chemin de St Jacques / Camino de Santiago / Way of St James 2,000 km from Tramayes, France to Santiago de Compostela with my wife, taking the Northern route and the Camino Primitivo.
 Life changing.
+Did it again in 2016 taking Camino Frances in Spain this time.
+Inspired our novel TWO STEPS FORWARD.

 Drunk 99 year old champagne from the wreck of the Jonkoping.
 (Celebrating my friend Roy the Antique Dealer’s 50th).
 I like wine quite a lot and helped start a small wine business with a friend, but that was a once-in-a-lifetime experience.

 Edited three novels and three novellas of erotic female fiction including MFM paranormal.
-(See previous).
+(They were written by my wife, writing under the name Simone Sinna, and published by Siren Bookstrand)

 Driven a 1962 Kombi around Australia.
 A long time ago.
-But I’ve travelled quite a bit, a lot of it doing seminars on consulting skill and data modeling.
+But I’ve travelled quite a bit, a lot of it doing seminars on consulting skills and data modeling.
+It’s nice on book tours (especially the tough ones in the USA) to be able to catch up with old friends from that previous life.

 Did a PhD after I sold my business – feel free to address me as Doctor.
 Or not.
 Still less qualified than partner WHO IS A CHRONIC OVERACHIEVER.